Circa Resort announced as official sponsor, partner of San Diego Padres baseball team for 2021 season

 “We are excited to expand our brand to the Las Vegas market and work with such a cutting edge and innovative property,” said Sergio Del Prado, San Diego Padres Senior Vice President, Partnerships.

-Stevens says Circa Resort & Casino opened in October 2020 and was built with sports fans in mind, adding Padres fans can catch games at dozens of spots around the property, including:
+Stevens says Circa Resort & Casino, which opened in October 2020, was built with sports fans in mind, adding that Padres fans can catch games at dozens of spots around the property, including:

 - World’s largest sportsbook, a three-level venue with 1,000 person capacity, can show up to 19 games at once on its 78-million-pixel screen